JackOswald/Honours-Project/README.md

 # What I Learned

-* How to run a master server in Unity and allow other clients to view all active game sessions available to them
+* Run a master server in Unity and allow other clients to view all active game sessions available to them
-* How to set up an authoritative server to control the overall state of the game world and perform all world simulations
+* Set up an authoritative server to control the overall state of the game world and perform all world simulations
-* How to share data between clients and server
+* Share data between clients and server
-* How to implement basic latency compensation and dead reckoning
+* Implement basic latency compensation and dead reckoning